 The main ingredient – broken rice

 Broken Rice – Com Tam is one of the most favorite dishes in South Vietnam, especially Ho Chi Minh City.
 It’s easy to see a Com Tam stall with an attractive smell on the streets in the morning or at night.
 The main ingredient for Com Tam is broken rice, which is steamed before being served.
 This kind of steamed rice is smaller than normal steamed rice so that it’s comfortable to eat.
 Vietnamese people often cook steamed rice in electric rice cookers, in cast iron or stainless pots on charcoal, gas or wood stoves.
 However, it needs a steamer to cook steamed broken rice.
 In fact, you can buy broken rice and cook in any way.
 Steamer is the best for cooking steamed broken rice.
-At Com Tam restaurants, they have big steamers which are put on charcoal or wood stoves and used to cook the broken rice as well as keep it warm before serving.
+At Com Tam restaurants, they have big steamers that are put on charcoal or wood stoves and used to cook the broken rice as well as keep it warm before serving.
 Similar to steamed rice, broken rice should be served hot.

 Must ingredients – cucumber, pickles, dipping fish sauce, green onion oil